jojogreen91/kakao-clone-study/README.md

-# Nomad-Coders, Kakao Clone Coding
+# Kakao Clone Coding
-Using HTML & CSS for Cloning Kakao.
+Using HTML & CSS for Cloning Kakao, Nomad-Coders